 Since our firm was founded in 1985, we have successfully recovered in excess of $1 billion in verdicts and settlements.
 Our medical malpractice lawyers in Miami are relentless in their pursuit of justice and know how to address large insurance company tactics.
-Due to our fierce litigation and personalized case approach, our attorneys have been listed in Super Lawyers®, Top Rated Lawyers, and more.
+Due to our fierce litigation and personalized case approach, our medical malpractice attorneys have been listed in Super Lawyers®, Top Rated Lawyers, and more.

 Common Types of Medical Malpractice

 Much of medical malpractice can be broken down into these broad categories:

 - Failing to diagnose: If a doctor fails to reasonably diagnose a patient's illness, and a correct diagnosis would have led to a better outcome, the doctor may be held liable.

 - Failing to treat properly: If a doctor treats a patient in a way that no other reasonable doctor would, the patient may be able to hold the doctor liable for medical malpractice.

 - Failing to warn patient of risks: If a doctor fails to inform the patient of all known risks about a procedure or medication and the patient is harmed, the doctor may be held liable.

 The specifics of each case require thorough investigation in order to determine who is at fault for a patient's injuries.
 That is where our firm comes in.
 With our decades of collective experience and a proven record of success, our medical malpractice lawyers in Florida are more than equipped to resolve your case.

 Basic Requirements for a Medical Malpractice Claim

 Although laws vary from state to state, pursuing a medical malpractice claim is only possible if certain basic elements are present.

 All of the following must be established in order to prove a medical malpractice claim: